-Alternatively, chamber vacuum sealers (like this one) are a great option because you can put the seal pretty much where you want it.
+Alternatively, chamber vacuum sealers (like this one) are a great option because you can put the seal pretty much wherever you want it.
 The bags are also thinner--less plastic--and cheaper.
 So while a chamber vac is more money up front, you'll save both money and plastic with it long term.
-(If you want more info, check our this review of commercial-grade vacuum sealers.)

 Plastics Leaching Chemicals

 Is this smart?
-Sure, particularly when talking about re-using plastic storage containers for food.
-I hate throwing away plastic containers, but it's really wise not to re-use these containers, at least not for food, and especially not for re-heating in the microwave.
+Of course it is, particularly when talking about re-using plastic storage containers for food.
+You may hate throwing away plastic containers, but it's wise to not re-use these containers, at least not for food, and especially not for re-heating in the microwave.

-And if you still can't quite bring yourself to throw out perfectly good cottage cheese and yogurt containers, at least throw them out when they start to develop scratches--signs of wear could mean the plastic has degraded to the point that it will leach chemicals into your food.
+And if you still can't quite bring yourself to throw out perfectly good cottage cheese and yogurt containers, at least throw them out when they start to develop scratches--signs of wear can mean the plastic has degraded to the point that it is leaching chemicals into your food.

 This includes vacuum sealer bags and zip-type food storage bags: both are BPA-free and both are considered safe for sous vide use.